Here are our 10 tips to get the most from Networking. Remember networking isn’t a competition. Relax and enjoy it.

 Remember that networking isn’t a competition.
 It is about building real relationships, maintaining them – and above all, giving as much as you take.
 Do that and you will gain a lot from networking both personally and professionally.

-Peter Lowe is a member of 4N Networking and attends meetings regularly across the Midlands representing Blackberry Design.
+Peter Lowe is a former member of 4N Networking and BNI and has attended meetings across the Midlands representing Blackberry Design.